 The next time a user changes his/her password, it must be in accordance with Password Policy.
-If not, an error message will be displayed:
+If not, the error message "The password you typed does not meet the password policy requirements" will be displayed.

-User must then enter a password that satisfies the Password Policy requirements.
+The user must then enter a password that satisfies the Password Policy requirements.

 Expand Account Lockout Policy on the left and double-click Account lockout threshold: